HOW I STARTED FREELANCING AND MADE AN ADDITIONAL $50,000 (Q1 & Q2 2024)

 Conclusion

-Freelancing started as an experiment but quickly turned into a major income source and an exciting career path.
-The additional income is great, but the real reward has been the skills I developed, the people I met, and the business acumen I gained.
-If you’re thinking about freelancing, there’s never been a better time to start.
-Put yourself out there, learn as you go, and embrace the process!
+Freelancing started as an experiment but quickly turned into a real income source and an exciting path forward.
+The extra money is obviously great, but the real reward has been the skills I picked up, the people I met, and the business knowledge I gained.
+If you’re thinking about freelancing, honestly just start.
+Put yourself out there, learn as you go, and see what happens.
+You might surprise yourself.